allen-cell-animated/vole-app/documentation/URL_SPEC.md

 ### Binning

-By default, the `lut` (lookup table) is specified in terms of histogram bin indices for legacy reasons.
+If the `lut` (lookup table) is specified with unprefixed numbers, they are interpreted as histogram bins.
+(This is for legacy reasons and backward compatibility.) indices for legacy reasons.

 When loaded, each channel's raw intensity values are sorted into one of 256